Did you know

 However, because runways 18C-36C ('Zwanenburgbaan'), 18R-36L ('Polderbaan') and 18L-36R ('Aalsmeerbaan') are parallel to one another, the suffixes L (left), R(right) and C(centre) are used for clarification.
 A pilot approaching Schiphol from the north (180-degree course) sees three parallel runways: 18R-36L ('Polderbaan') on the right (18R), 18C-36C ('Zwanenburgbaan') in the middle (18C) and 18L-36R ('Aalsmeerbaan') on the left (18L).
 When approaching from the south, this is reversed: Runway 18R-36L ('Polderbaan') on the left (36L), Runway 18C-36C ('Zwanenburgbaan') in the centre (36C) and Runway 18L-36R ('Aalsmeerbaan') on the right.

-…Runway 18R-36L is the newest and the longest runway at Amsterdam Airport Schiphol?
+The Polderbaan the newest and the longest runway at Amsterdam Airport Schiphol

-For example, certain types of fresh tropical fruit from places like South America would rot well before they reached the Netherlands if shipped by sea.
-Organs for donor transplants likewise must reach their intended destination quickly.
-The same goes for machine parts and emergency assistance in response to disasters around the world.
+Air transport is especially important when something must be sent quickly.
+Certain types of fresh tropical fruit from places like South America would rot well before they reached the Netherlands if they were shipped by sea.
+Organs for donor transplants must also reach their intended destination quickly.
+The same goes for machine parts and emergency response to world disasters.

 In 2017 alone, we transported 1.75 million tons of freight and 68.5 million passengers flew through Schiphol.

 There are two hotels after security where all travellers can rest, sleep or shower